 Process Cycle Efficiency and 5S

 Seeing the activities involved in a process, and the amount of time they each require, is made a lot easier when the workplace is well organized.
 That's why 5S is one of the foundational principles of lean manufacturing.
-You can learn more about 5S, and how it can help your organization be more productive, with a free 5S System Guide from Graphic Products.
+You can learn more about 5S, and how it can help your organization be more productive, with a 5S System Guide from Graphic Products.